Introduction to Semantic Web

 So now imagine a new Web where the actual content can be manipulated by computers.
 For now, picture it as a web of databases.
 One "semantic" website publishes a database about a product line, with products and descriptions, while another publishes a database of product reviews.
 A third site for a retailer publishes a database of products in stock.
 What standards would make writing an application to mesh distributed databases together easier so that a computer could use the three data sources to help an end user make better purchasing decisions?

-The semantic Web does not deal with unstructured content; instead, it represents not only structured data and links but also the meaning of the underlying concepts and relationships.
+The semantic Web not only represents structured data and links but also the meaning of the underlying concepts and relationships.
 Nothing stops anyone from writing a program now to do those sorts of things, just like nothing stopped anyone from exchanging data before we had XML.
 But standards facilitate building applications, especially in a decentralized system.

 The Semantic Web addresses the discoverabiligy challenges through the adoption of distinct identifiers for concepts and their relationships.
 These identifiers, referred to as Universal Resource Identifiers (URIs), resemble web page URLs but are not restricted to identifying web documents.
 Instead, their primary purpose is to provide unique identification for objects and concepts, as well as their interconnections.